-If we can put up on the screen TRU-257640.
-We saw on the last occasion, Mr. Carroll, how, on 22nd September, you had brought your assistance to bear on a letter drafted by Mr. Weir which was to form part of this alternative approach, alternative to the Oversight Committee, and led, it seems, by Mrs. Gishkori.
-You clarified that your approach was to try and add robustness in terms of the monitoring ability and the quantification of these issues.
+2 If we can put up on the screen TRU-257640.
+We saw on the last occasion, Mr. Carroll, how, on 22nd September, 3 4 you had brought your assistance to bear on a letter 5 drafted by Mr. Weir which was to form part of this 10:39 alternative approach, alternative to the Oversight 6 7 Committee, and led, it seems, by Mrs. Gishkori.
+You 8 clarified that your approach was to try and add 9 robustness in terms of the monitoring ability and the quantification of these issues.
+10 10.39

-Now, there was an Oversight Committee meeting three weeks later then on the 12th October.
-If you just bring that up on the screen, please.
+12Now, there was an Oversight Committee meeting three13weeks later then on the 12th October.
+If you just14bring that up on the screen, please.
 AOB-01079.
-At the bottom of that page, this is the 12th October - you're obviously not present at this meeting - the decision made, if we go to the bottom of the page, is that:
+At15the bottom of that page, this is the 12th October -16you're obviously not present at this meeting - the17decision made, if we go to the bottom of the page, is18that:

-"Mrs. Gishkori has informed the Committee that

-Mr. O'Brien is going for planned surgery in November;

-likely to be off for a considerable period.
-It was

-noted that Mr. O'Brien had not been told of the

-concerns following the previous oversight.
-It was also

-noted that a plan was in place to deal with the range

-of backlogs within Mr. O'Brien's practice during his

-absence.
-Then Mrs. Gishkori gave an assurance that

-when Mr. O'Brien returned from his period of sick

-leave, that the administrative practices identified by
+20 "Mrs. Gishkori has informed the Committee that 10:40 21 Mr. O'Brien is going for planned surgery in November; 22 likely to be off for a considerable period.
+It was 23 noted that Mr. O'Brien had not been told of the 24 concerns following the previous oversight.
+It was also 25 noted that a plan was in place to deal with the range 10.40of backlogs within Mr. O'Brien's practice during his 26 27 absence.
+Then Mrs. Gishkori gave an assurance that when Mr. O'Brien returned from his period of sick 28 29 leave, that the administrative practices identified by

-the Oversight Committee would be formally discussed with him to ensure there was an appropriate change in behaviour.
-It was agreed that this would be kept under review by the Oversight Committee".

-I wonder if you can help us with this.
-Mr. O'Brien doesn't go on sick leave until the middle of November.
-You had contributed to finalising the letter that was to go to him on 22nd September; roughly a period of three months between those dates.
-What we see here in this decision, seemingly led by Mrs. Gishkori, that Mr. O'Brien would not be spoken to until after he came back from his leave of absence, his sick leave.
-Were you privy to her thinking in that respect or any discussions in relation to that?

-- A. No. I don't recall Esther and I having any discussion in regard to or leading up to this October Oversight meeting. - 19 23 Q. So after contributing to the letters -- - 20 A. Yes.

-- 21 24 Q. -- as we've just seen, was that, in essence, your final 22 act or your final input around this? - A. Well, as I said the last time I sat here, I viewed this plan to be being controlled by Dr. McAllister and Mr. Weir.
-I had said if you needed assistance with any 10:42 part or all, I was happy to do that.
-So, I was waiting on either of those senior doctors to come back, or Mrs. Gishkori to come back, but they never came back to me so I never progressed with anything.
-I don't recall
+1 the Oversight Committee would be formally discussed 2 with him to ensure there was an appropriate change in behaviour.
+It was agreed that this would be kept under 3 4 review by the Oversight Committee".
+5 10:41 I wonder if you can help us with this.
+Mr. O'Brien 6 7 doesn't go on sick leave until the middle of November.
+8 You had contributed to finalising the letter that was 9 to go to him on 22nd September; roughly a period of three months between those dates.
+What we see here in 10 10.41 11 this decision, seemingly led by Mrs. Gishkori, that 12 Mr. O'Brien would not be spoken to until after he came 13 back from his leave of absence, his sick leave.
+Were you privy to her thinking in that respect or any 14 discussions in relation to that?
+15 10:42 16 I don't recall Esther and I having any discussion NO. Α. in regard to or leading up to this October Oversight 17 18 meeting.
+19 23 So after contributing to the letters --Q. 20 Α. Yes.
+10:42 21 -- as we've just seen, was that, in essence, your final 24 0.
+22 act or your final input around this?
+23 well, as I said the last time I sat here, I viewed this Α. 24 plan to be being controlled by Dr. McAllister and I had said if you needed assistance with any 10:42 25 Mr. Weir.
+26 part or all, I was happy to do that.
+So, I was waiting 27 on either of those senior doctors to come back, or Mrs. Gishkori to come back, but they never came back to 28 29 me so I never progressed with anything.
+I don't recall having conversations with Mrs. Gishkori leading up to this meeting.